zzdtravel

 Catedral de Santiago de Compostela

-Catedral de Santiago de Compostela-November 2024
+Catedral de Santiago de Compostela-December 2024

 The grand heart of Santiago, the cathedral soars above the city in a splendid jumble of spires and sculpture.
 Built piecemeal over several centuries, its beauty is a mix of an original Romanesque structure (constructed between 1075 and 1211) and later Gothic and baroque flourishes.
 The tomb of Santiago beneath the main altar is a magnet for all who come here.
 The cathedral's artistic high point is the Pórtico de la Gloria inside the west entrance, featuring 200 masterly Romanesque sculptures.